Recurse Center

 The Recurse Center (formerly known as Hacker School; also called RC) is an independent educational institution, that combines a retreat for computer programmers with a recruiting agency.
 The retreat is an intentional community, a self-directed academic environment for programmers of all levels to improve their skills in, without charge.
 There is no curriculum and no particular programming languages or paradigms are institutionally favored; instead, participants work on open-source projects of their own choice, alone or collaboratively, as they see best.
-The Center has been an active advocate for women in programming.
+Since 2012, the Center has run grants and fellowship programmes aimed at increasing participation of women and other underrepresented groups in its batches.
 After switching to online programming in 2020, the Recurse Center reopened its physical space in 2023.

 History

 The Center was initially founded in the Summer of 2010 as Hackruiter, an engineering recruiting company, using seed money from Y Combinator.
-The idea quickly arose of trying to transform recruiting for start-ups by running a retreat as part of the process, with the goal of helping clients become better programmers.
+The idea quickly arose of trying to transform recruiting for start-ups by running a retreat as part of the process, with the goal of improving participants' programming skills.

-It officially opened its doors as “Hacker School” in New York in July, 2011, obliquely anticipating the coding bootcamp movement that arose in the mid-2010s.
+It officially opened its doors as “Hacker School” in New York in July, 2011.
 Hacker School came to wide public attention in mid-2012, when it partnered with the e-commerce company Etsy to offer “Hacker Grants” in support of female developers.

 A number of companies soon joined Etsy in funding these grants, and in 2014 the grant program expanded to offer support to other groups not well represented in American technology industries.

 In 2015 Hacker School was renamed the Recurse Center.